 What To Expect

-Prior to your procedure, you’ll need to carefully follow pre-operative instructions.
+Prior to your procedure at our Bay Area practice, you’ll need to carefully follow pre-operative instructions.
 Specific medications and even certain nutritional supplements may thin your blood, so you’ll need to stop taking these for two weeks beforehand.
 You’ll also need to stop smoking one month before surgery because it can slow your healing, increase the risk of surgical complications and worsen scars.
 Consider it a golden opportunity to quit smoking altogether.

 Intravenous sedation or general anesthesia will be administered to keep you comfortable during surgery, depending which is best for you.
 Excision techniques requiring an incision are used whenever glandular breast tissue or excess skin must be removed or if the areola must be reduced or the nipple repositioned.
 Liposuction techniques require the insertion of a thin hollow tube or cannula through a few small incisions.
 It’s moved in a controlled motion to loosen excess fat, which then gets removed by vacuum suction.
 Often times, gynecomastia is treated with a combination of both liposuction and excision for best results.